CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-upload.md

 6. Notification about the status of upload will appear and be visible until the upload is completed.
 Notification also includes a link to the destination folder.
 7. Once the upload is finished, the encrypted files are accessible for downloading and sharing via SD Connect or for analysis, editing or annotation via SD Desktop.

-!!! success ""
+!!! info "Folder names"

     - Folder names must be unique across all existing folders in all projects in SD Connect and Allas (the cloud storage solution based on which SD Connect is developed).
 If you can't create a new folder, another project may already use the name you have chosen.
-To avoid this situation, it is good practice to include project-specific identifiers (e.g., project ID number or acronym) in the folder name.
+To avoid this situation, it is good practice to include projec specific identifiers (e.g., project ID number or acronym) in the folder name.
     - Avoid spaces and special characters; use Latin alphabets (a-z), numbers (0-9), dash (-), underscore (_), and dot (.).
 Remember, all folder names are public; please do not include any confidential information.
     - Folder names can't be modified afterwards.